Fan Selection Guide

-We prefer to use a highly efficient, direct-driven fan installed on the clean side without system errors with a premium efficiency inverter duty motor and preferably without an inlet box with a piezometer ring for measurement of air volume.
+At Ecogate, we advocate for the use of a highly efficient, direct-drive fan installed on the clean side without system errors.
+This fan should feature a premium efficiency inverter duty motor, ideally without an inlet box, and a piezometer ring for precise air volume measurement.

-Next, ask the customer if he is planning to add, remove, replace, or relocate workstations within the next 12 months.
-Include these planned changes in air volume calculations.
+Ask if the customer plans to add, remove, replace, or relocate workstations within the upcoming 12 months.
+These potential changes should be incorporated into the air volume calculations.

-Then calculate total pressure losses at Peak Air Volume (usually 100% of Design Air volume as calculated in the previous step) to the last workstation in the duct system = highest pressure losses in the system.
-Include hood losses based on information from the manufacturer or measured value from the same or similar workstation, duct system losses calculated at peak air volume, abort gate losses, dirty filter losses, duct and elbows between filter and fan inlet, fan silencer losses (if used), return air losses (if used).
-Be sure to include all pressure losses in the calculations.
-If the fan is to be installed without an inlet box there must be a minimum of three to five duct diameters between the elbow and fan inlet, and the same at the fan outlet to eliminate “system error”.
-Use evasé (stack) at the fan outlet for best fan efficiency.
+Next, calculate the total pressure losses at Peak Air Volume (typically 100% of the Design Air volume as determined in the previous step) to the furthest workstation in the duct system, which usually incurs the highest pressure losses.
+Include hood losses based on manufacturer information or measured values from the same or similar workstation, duct system losses calculated at peak air volume, abort gate losses, dirty filter losses, duct and elbows between filter and fan inlet, fan silencer losses (if applicable), and return air losses (if applicable).

-Ask the supplier of the fan to propose a direct driven fan for air volume not less than 85% of total design air volume and for calculated total pressure losses at elevation ASL (Above Sea Level in feet) where the fan will be installed, and at the highest temperature, the fan will be operated.
-If the customer or installer of the fan prefers the fan with the inlet box, the supplier must provide the fan curves with the inlet box.
-We prefer a fan where the pressure on the left side of the fan curve from the standard operating point is higher than at the operating point.
+Request fan suppliers to propose a direct-drive fan for an air volume not less than 85% of the total design air volume.
+This fan should be suitable for the calculated total pressure losses at the elevation Above Sea Level (ASL) where the fan will be installed, and at the highest temperature the fan will operate.
+If the customer or installer prefers a fan with an inlet box, the supplier must provide fan curves with the inlet box.
+We favour a fan where the pressure on the left side of the fan curve from the standard operating point is higher than at the operating point.

-If the supplier cannot provide the fan curve with the inlet box - Ecogate will not use this fan.
-If a customer is requesting the fan for lower air volume than 85% of the total design air volume - we will need written confirmation of such a request to proceed.
+If a supplier cannot provide the fan curve with the inlet box, Ecogate will not utilize this fan.
+If a customer requests a fan for an air volume lower than 85% of the total design air volume, we will need written confirmation of such a request to proceed.

 Author: Ales Litomisky